What happened at the F1 Austrian Grand Prix?

 Verstappen's full house

-Fast-forward a week, and the Dutchman had so much time in his pocket relative to the rest that he never relinquished the lead through the first phase of pit stops, and had time to pit again with 10 laps left for brand-new tyres to cement the fastest lap of the race, achieving it on lap 62 with a time 1.5 seconds faster than anyone else managed all race.
+Fast-forward a week and the Dutchman had so much time in his pocket relative to the rest that he never relinquished the lead through the first phase of pit stops.
+He even had time to pit again with 10 laps left for brand-new tyres to cement the fastest lap of the race, achieving it on lap 62 with a time 1.5 seconds faster than anyone else managed all race.

 After qualifying, Hamilton predicted his title foe would have "an easy cruise race", and he was spot on.
-The win was Verstappen's 15th in F1 and secured his 50th podium finish, and in nine races this year, he's finished on the podium eight times.
+The win was Verstappen's 15th in F1 and secured his 50th podium finish, while in nine races this year he's finished on the podium eight times.

 "It's incredible to be honest, the car was on rails," Verstappen said after his fourth victory at the Red Bull Ring.